abuultjens/FABL-8-Open-Isothermal-Platform/README.md

 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/Block_anno.jpg)

 ### Emission system
-The eight photodiodes are fitted into the fixed photodiode mount (with light sensitive surface facing downward through holes) and and individually secured with a small piece of stickytape.
+The eight photodiodes are fitted into the fixed photodiode mount (with light sensitive surface facing downward through holes) and individually secured with a small piece of sticky tape.
 The emission filter gels are then overlaid on the light sensitive side of the photodiode mount and secured with the metal lids on both sides using M3 bolts and nuts.
 Once both block stands are secured to the block, the stands are mounted on a sheet of acrylic.
 ![Image description](https://github.com/abuultjens/FABL-8-Open-Isothermal-Platform/blob/main/emission_anno.jpg)